react-navigation/react-navigation/packages/react-navigation/README.md

 1. Providing feedback on the open [PRs](https://github.com/react-community/react-navigation/pulls).

 If you feel brave enough you can submit a PR: follow the [Contributors guide](https://reactnavigation.org/docs/guides/contributors) to find out how.
-If you don't know where to start, check the ones with the label [`Type: Good First Task`](https://github.com/react-community/react-navigation/labels/Type%3A%20Good%20First%20Task) - even [fixing a typo in the documentation](https://github.com/react-community/react-navigation/pull/2727) is a worthy contribution!
+If you don't know where to start, check the ones with the label [`good first issue`](https://github.com/react-community/react-navigation/labels/good%20first%20issue) - even [fixing a typo in the documentation](https://github.com/react-community/react-navigation/pull/2727) is a worthy contribution!

 #### Is this the only library available for navigation?